searleser97/cpbooster/README.md

 Usage: cpbooster <command> [options]

 Commands:
   cpbooster serve   Run cpbooster as server for competitive companion plugin cpbooster test    By default this command runs your <program> against all
-                   available test cases, run 'cpbooster test --help' to get information about more options cpbooster new    Creates new configuration file with default values in $HOME or, if --configPath option is set it writes in the specified path
+                    available test cases, run 'cpbooster test --help' to get information about more options cpbooster create  Creates new source code file with the corresponding template loaded cpbooster new     Creates new configuration file with default values in $HOME or, if --configPath option is set it writes in the specified path

 Options:
   --version, -v     Show version number                                [boolean]